phoenixstormcrow/clone-event/README.md

 Pass an `overrides` object to override properties of the event you wish to clone.
 This object will be passed to the event constructor.
 Note that few properties can be set this way; consult [the MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/Event) for the applicable constructor to determine which properties can be initialized.

+## known issues

+Not all events can be created.
+For example, `new TouchEvent()` throws `TypeError: Illegal Constructor`, and `document.createEvent('TouchEvent')` throws `NotSupportedError: Failed to execute 'createEvent' on 'Document': The provided event type ('TouchEvent') is invalid.`, at least in Chrome v37 on my own system.
+Not all systems will support all events; more testing is needed to discover all the limitations of this module.

+To circumvent this limitation, a whitelist of constructable events is calculated, and calls to clone passing anything not in this list will throw `TypeError: Unsupported event constructor: <name>`.